DHR-Store/AI_desktop_controller/README.md

 ├── animations/
 ```

-⚠ Important: Do NOT run directly from inside ZIP.
+⚠ Important: Do NOT run files directly from the ZIP archive.
 Always extract first.

 ---

 ## 🖥 Step 2 – Place Waifu Folder

-Move the extracted `waifu` folder inside:
+Move the extracted `waifu` folder into:

 ```
 AI_Desktop_Controller/assets/